Church of Satan: 1980s, early 1990s, and "Satanic Panic"

-to both educate about the Church and to debunk Satanic ritual abuse and any connection between those allegations and true Satanism (specifically the Church of Satan).
-She also became the High Priestess of the Church during this time and in 1988 married Nikolas Schreck.

-On Walpurgisnacht 30 April 1990, Zeena formally renounced any association with the Church or LaVey, whom she now called her "unfather," changing her maiden name to her then married name Schreck, the surname she retained after her divorce.
+On Walpurgisnacht 30 April 1990, Zeena formally renounced any association with the Church or LaVey, whom she now called her "unfather".
 Shortly after leaving the church, Zeena testified against LaVey in support of her mother's (Diane Hegarty) palimony lawsuit against LaVey.
 The court awarded Hegarty half of LaVey's property, forcing him to sell the Black House and bankrupting him.
-Zeena and her husband later joined the Temple of Set for a time but in 2002 she resigned and formed the Sethian Liberation Movement.

-In the 1990s remaining members of the Church of Satan became active in media appearances to refute allegations of criminal activity.
-Members of the Church who were active in producing movies, music, films, and magazines devoted to Satanism include Adam Parfrey's Feral House publishing, the musician Boyd Rice, musician King Diamond, and the filmmaker Nick Bougas (a.k.a.
-A. Wyatt Mann).

 In 1994, Kenneth Lanning, an FBI expert in investigating child sexual abuse, produced a report on Satanic Ritual Abuse (SRA) aimed at child protection authorities, which stated that despite hundreds of investigations, no corroboration of SRA had been found.
 Following this report, several convictions based on SRA allegations were overturned and the defendants released.